 Established in 1883, the Seattle office of K&L Gates is both the city’s oldest and one of its largest law offices.
-It offers clients a full spectrum of legal services, including counseling, litigation, legislative and regulatory advocacy, and transactional advice.
-Major practice groups include corporate, tax, benefits, tax-exempt organizations, private clients, commercial and appellate litigation, bankruptcy, construction, electronic discovery, intellectual property, public finance, school districts, labor and employment, real estate, environmental, land and natural resources, and energy and utilities.
+It offers clients a full spectrum of legal services to emerging, middle-market, and capital market participants as well as nonprofit, governmental, and private clients.
+Selected areas of service include: corporate, litigation, electronic discovery, intellectual property, labor and employment, benefits, bankruptcy, energy, real estate, environmental, land use, and tax.

-The 2013 U.S. News-Best Lawyers® rankings of “Best Law Firms” recognized 24 practice areas in the Seattle office as Tier 1: Antitrust Law, Commercial Litigation, Corporate Governance Law, Corporate Law, Education Law, Employee Benefits (ERISA) Law, Employment Law – Individuals, Employment law – Management, Energy Law, Environmental Law, Information Technology Law, Construction Litigation, Eminent Domain & Condemnation Litigation, Environmental Litigation, Intellectual Property Litigation, Labor & Employment Litigation, Mergers & Acquisitions Law, Native American Law, Patent Litigation, Public Finance Law, Real Estate Law, Securities Regulation, Tax Law and Trust & Estates Law.
+We offer more than 160 attorneys with experience serving clients in a wide range of industries including software, renewable energy, online retail, telecommunications, institutional investment, mobile entertainment, and health care.
+The 2015 U.S. News-Best Lawyers® rankings of “Best Law Firms” recognized 22 practice areas in the Seattle office as Tier 1: Antitrust Law, Commercial Litigation, Copyright Law, Corporate Governance Law, Corporate Law, Education Law, Employee Benefits (ERISA) Law, Employment Law – Individuals, Employment Law – Management, Energy Law, Environmental Law, Information Technology Law, Litigation – Intellectual Property, Mergers & Acquisitions Law, Native American Law, Product Liability Litigation – Defendants, Public Finance Law, Real Estate Law, Securities/Capital Markets Law, Securities Regulation, Tax Law, and Trust & Estates Law.